Ziadking/Ocelot-Online/README.md

 ## ocelot-online

 OpenComputers emulator in form of a web-application.

-Uses `ocelot-brain` module to do all the emulation on backend.
+Uses `ocelot-brain` module to do all the emulation work under the hood.

+### build instructions

+* Import the project into your favorite IDE with the last Scala and SBT installed
+* Put a compiled `ocelot-brain` JAR file into `lib/` directory (create it if necessary)
+* Run `sbt assembly` task to package the project to a JAR file with dependencies
+* Take the JAR file from `target/scala-x.xx/` folder
+* Run it using `java -jar ocelot-online-x.x.x.jar` command

+The working directory of ocelot.online instance must contain the `static/` folder from this repo and the configured `ocelot.conf` file.
+Also, you can put there a `brain.conf` file to configure the emulator core.
+This config file is just a copy of OpenComputers configuration.

+**P.S.** This project is a *work-in-progress*, breaking changes and bugs will break things from time to time.
+Beware.